 Water Yoga

 Water yoga is another type of yoga as exercise.
 It specifically focuses on the health benefits that yoga can bring, while not so much on their practice’s spiritual aspects.
-However, the benefitsOpens in a new tab. you will be able to perceive from this practice are not limited!
+However, the benefits you will be able to perceive from this practice are not limited!

 Indeed, water yoga allows you to practice asanas that have been out of reach and see how it feels.
 Indeed, without gravity, you can practice inversions or more challenging poses and understand what your body alignment should be like.